suhasmaddali/suhasmaddali/README.md

 <h2> 👨‍🎓🙋‍♂️ About Me 💼🎒: </h2>

 I'm an __MS in Data Science__ student at __Northeastern University Khoury College of Computer Sciences__.
 I have 3 years of experience building and deploying machine learning and deep learning models.
 Furthermore, I completed courses such as machine learning certification by Stanford University and Deep Learning Specialization by Andrew Ng.
 These courses were influential in my theoretical understanding of machine learning and data science.
+Later, I began to work on projects ranging from agricultural, retail, manufacturing and automobile industries.
+This portfolio is created to demonstrate a wide range of skills that I possess in solving and tackling machine learning problems.
+Thanks.

 <h2>🪚🔧 My Skills 😀😀:</h2>